dorogoy/zipline-mcp/README.md

   - `LIST` — List all files in the user's sandbox
   - `CREATE <filename>` — Create or overwrite a file (optionally provide `content`)
   - `OPEN <filename>` or `READ <filename>` — Read file content (max 1MB)
+  - `PATH <filename>` — Get the absolute path of a file in the sandbox
 - `content`: (optional) String content for `CREATE`

 **Examples:**